jburguete/genetic/README.md

 BUILDING THE BINARY FILES
 -------------------------

-This software has been built and tested in the following operative systems:
+This software has been built and tested in the following operative systems.
+Probably, it can be built in other systems, distributions, or versions but it has not been tested.

 Debian Linux 8.0
 ________________